A new Franchising Report from Senator Masto was just released. it revealed a lot about the franchise industry.

 As for false financial information, can you say “prosecution“?

-Senator Masto’s office produced a detailed report on the state of franchising titled, “Strategies to Improve the Franchise Model: Preventing Unfair and Deceptive Franchise Practices.“
+Senator Masto’s office produced a detailed Franchising Report on the state of franchising today titled, “Strategies to Improve the Franchise Model: Preventing Unfair and Deceptive Franchise Practices.“

 The report includes several specific examples of how some franchisors-like this BBQ restaurant, are charging excessive and sometimes meaningless fees.

-Tip: when you contact franchisees as part of your franchise research, ask them about the fees and if they feel they’re fair for what they’re getting.
+Tip: when you contact franchisees as part of your franchise research, ask them about (all) the fees and if they feel they’re fair for what they’re getting as franchise owners.

 Again, Cortez Masto isn’t asking much.
 Fees charged by franchisors need to be reasonable and the franchisees need to feel they are getting value from the things they’re being charged for.